 2. Sarah Engels - 'Fire' (Germany) 🇩🇪

-If there is one place in the running order more dreaded than the opening slot, that would be performing second.
-Fortunately, that spot is occupied by Germany and nothing of value was lost because of it.
+If there is one place in the running order more dreaded than opening the show, that would be performing second.
+Fortunately, this year's death slot is occupied by Germany and nothing of value will be lost because of it.

-Almost shocking in its unoriginality, the German representative is shamelessly reheating past decade's girly bop nachos (do the kids still say that?).
-The entry is a travesty that out to be killed with yeah yeah, fire.
+Almost shocking in its unoriginality, the German representative is shamelessly reheating past decade's girly bop nachos (do the kids still say that?) to no avail.
+The entry is a travesty that ought to be killed with yeah yeah, fire.

 ★